testml-lang/testml/ReadMe.md

 acts as a connection between the language agnostic TestML and the software you are testing.

-It is common for a data block to defined many related data points, and then use different input/output pairs of points for different test assertions.
+It is common for a data block to define many related data points, and then use different input/output pairs of points for different test assertions.

 # Installation